 We may earn income from links in this post.
 Please read this Disclosure for details.

-Although Día de los Muertos festivities in Mexican cities such as Oaxaca City and Patzcuaro deservedly get lots of attention, it’s possible to take part in authentic ceremonies for Day of the Dead in Puerto Escondido, Oaxaca and other beach destinations.
+Although Día de los Muertos festivities in Mexican cities such as Oaxaca City, Janitzio Island and Patzcuaro deservedly get lots of attention, it’s possible to take part in authentic ceremonies for Day of the Dead in Puerto Escondido, Oaxaca and other beach destinations.

 While the most important dates to keep in mind are November 1st for Día de los Inocentes and November 2nd for Día de los Muertos, Day of the Dead preparations begin as early as mid-October.

-Here are some of the main Day of the Dead traditions in Puerto Escondido and suggestions on ways you can participate in this unique and memorable cultural tradition.
+Here are some of the main Day of the Dead traditions in Puerto Escondido and suggestions on ways you can participate in this unique and memorable part of Mexican culture and heritage.

 1. Day of the Dead Altars